microsoft/OMS-docker/docs/InsightsMetrics.md

  - Metrics are collected every 60 secs (1 min) into `InsightsMetrics` table
  - `Tags` field will have tags/dimensions for the corresponding metric
  - `Computer` field will give the computer/host of the agent thats collecting the metric
-	 - Computer/host for which the metric is applicable will be available as `hostName`in the `Tags` field
+	 - Computer/host for which the metric is applicable will be available as `hostName` tag in the `Tags` field

 ### Disk metrics